-A microkernel OS, written in Rust, and based on Xinu.
+A simple OS microkernel written in Rust, and designed for security and modularity.

 Go to file